Key takeaways

 About Envera Systems

 Envera Systems was founded in 2007 and is headquartered in Coconut Creek, Florida.
-According to the company’s website, its mission is to be a leader in community security.
+According to the company’s website, its mission is to be a leader in gated community access control.
 They attempt to accomplish this through surveillance and gate access control systems.

 Envera Systems caters to gated communities with a broader focus on property managers and developers seeking security measures for neighborhood safety.